 CNP is replacing existing IDR Meters with AMS IDR capable meters which essentially allows for remote reading capability.

-Customer awareness of meter asset replacement??

 Oncor announced their “new standard” for those customers who exceed the 700 kW threshold, will be to maintain the existing BUS profile and forward a Marketrak to ERCOT for placement of the ESI on the exception table.
 Customer notification does not occur.
 REPs will receive an 814_20 notifying of a 4CP applicable rate code.
 AEP expressed they will employ the same standard as customers meet the threshold.

-TDSPs questioned the need for the 45 day notice for those customers moving from BUSIDDRQ to a BUS profile.
+TDSPs questioned the need for the 45 day notice for those customers moving from BUSIDRRQ to a BUS profile.
 Is this needed any longer?
+Proposed NPRR may possibly change this.

 If a customer moves from BUSIDRRQ to a BUS profile, which profile will the ESI initially be placed on?
 BUSNODEM until the 10 kW/5 kW is reached?
 Or the respective BUS HI/MED/LO based on actual historical consumption available?